 - Cross-Popping Veins

-- Darker and Edgier (TV series, especially in the first few episodes.)
+- Darker and Edgier: The anime adaption, especially in the first few episodes.

-- Darkest Hour: In the movie, Commander Yoneda is missing, Orihime Soletta has been ambushed and brainwashed by Patrick Hamilton, Maria is missing after attempting to investigate Douglas-Stewart, Kaede Fujieda and Wind Division are placed under house arrest at the Great Imperial Theater, and the Imperial Flower Combat division has been placed on indefinite standby and isn't allowed back at the Great Imperial Theater.
+- The first is this: Commander Yoneda is missing, Orihime Soletta has been ambushed and brainwashed by Patrick Hamilton, Maria is missing after attempting to investigate Douglas-Stewart, Kaede Fujieda and Wind Division are placed under house arrest at the Great Imperial Theater, and the Imperial Flower Combat division has been placed on indefinite standby and isn't allowed back at the Great Imperial Theater.

 Sumire Kanzaki: What can we do, I ask you?
 Shoghei-Maru (the airship) has been sealed, Wind Division and the deputy commander [Kaede] are being held at the Imperial Theater.
 What can we do in such a predicament?

 - The second one comes during the final battle.
 Brent Furlong's monstrous Japhkiel form overwhelms Flower Division, and Rachet's Eisenklider is incapicated and out of commision, and the Division's spirit power has gone down.

 - Dating Sim